YixiongDing/Software-Requirements-Analysis/SRA.md

     - To ensure smooth and comfortable train moves, the difference between the accelerations in two successive commands sent to a train should be at most X.

 #### Interoperability
+For interaction with devices or existing software components, interoperability requirements prescribe input/output formats and interaction protocols that enable effective cooperation with those environmental components.
+- The meeting scheduling software should be interoperable with the WSS Agenda Manager product.

 #### Accuracy
+Accuracyrequirementsarequalityrequirements that constrain the state of the information processed by the software to reflect the state of the corresponding physical information in the environment accurately.
+- A copy of a book shall be stated as available by the loan software if and only if it is actually available on the library shelves.
+- The information about train positions used by the train controller shall accurately reflect the actual position of trains up to X metres at most.
 #### Compliance
+Compliance requirements prescribe software effects on the environment to conform to national laws, international regulations, social norms, cultural or political constraints, standards and the like.
+- The value for the worst-case stopping distance between successive trains shall be compliant with international railways regulations.
+- The meeting scheduler shall by default exclude official holidays associated with the target market.
 #### Architectural
+1. Distribution constraints on software components to fit the geographically distributed structure of the host organization, the distribution of data to be processed, or the distribution of devices to be controlled.
+    - The on-board train controllers shall handle the reception and proper execution of acceleration commands sent by the station computer.
+2. Installation constraints to ensure that the software-to- be will run smoothly on the target implementation platform.
+    - The meeting scheduling software should run on Windows version X.x and Linux version Y.y.
 #### Development
+Developmentrequirementsdonotconstrainthe way the software should satisfy its functional requirements but rather the way it should be developed.
+These include requirements on development costs, delivery schedules, variability of features, maintainability, reusability, portability and the like.
+- The overall cost of the new UWON library software should not exceed X.
+- The train control software should be operational within two years.

 ### ISO/IEC 25010:2011
 1. ISO – International Organisation for Standardisation